MII-IS/SE25/doc/deliverable/SDD_SE25_0.0_2025-11-XX.md

 - **Activity Diagrams**: Illustrating workflows like trajectory execution, collision response, and emergency stop.
 - **Component Diagrams**: Depicting the high-level architecture and ROS 2 node relationships.

-> Diagrams should be versioned and stored in the GitHub repository under `/docs/diagrams`.

 ---